chili-epfl/qml-3dmouseinterface/README.md

 The slot `select` can be invoked by `MouseArea.onClick`, passing the normalized coordinate of the mouse pointer as arguments.

-On `select` is called, the plugin looks for all the Entities in scene3D having:

-1. Both a Qt3D::QAbstractMesh and Qt3D::QTransform components;
+On `select` is called, the plugin looks for all the Entities in scene3D having both a Qt3D::QAbstractMesh and Qt3D::QTransform components;
-2. The property `interactive` true (interactive should be added as custom flag in the qml code)

-Moreover, the plugin assumes that the Entities have a boolean `clicked` property, that is set when the user clicks on the object.
+If a new entity is selected, the signal **selectedItemsChanged(QQmlListProperty<Qt3D::QEntity>)** is emitted.

 Desktop Build
 -------------

+0. Install assimp-dev or the sample and the import of scene will not work!

 1. Build and install qt  (http://qt-project.org/wiki/Building_Qt_5_from_Git):
 	For making the compilation faster, skip the following modules in the configure step